Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

   * Pushes a true boolean to the stack if successful, or false if not
 * Ambit Extenders
   * Pops a vector from the Stack, and extends the Ambit by that much
+* Vector Dirx
+  * Pops a vector from the Stack, and tries to move the Media Wave that way
 * Ambit Portals
   * Takes a pair of blocks that "point" to each other, and gives a small radius of ambit around the "output" portal (must be pointing back to the first one)
 * Circle Macros